September 2023 Welcome Letter

-Following guidelines, we would like your child to come to school in their school uniform except on P.E. days, when we would like your child to come in their P.E. kit.
-P.E. kit includes blue shorts, white T-shirt, trainers, spare socks and when the weather gets colder and wetter, tracksuit bottoms, fleece and coat.
+Children change for P.E at school.
+The P.E. kit includes blue/black shorts, white T-shirt, trainers, spare socks and when the weather gets colder and wetter, tracksuit bottoms, fleece and coat.
 Please could you ensure all items of clothing are clearly named.
 Long hair must be tied back and all jewellery removed.
 If earrings cannot be removed, they must be covered with tape, which needs to be provided please.

-Hopefully, despite lockdown, your child has continued to read regularly at home.
-This year your child will continue to bring home a reading book.
+Your child will bring home his/her reading book each night, which they need to return to school each day.
 It would be greatly appreciated if they could read out loud to an adult on a regular basis, with you asking questions about what they have read to check comprehension.
-In Ash, we continue to write comments in the reading diary when we listen to children read banded reading books as we find it is a useful link between home and school.
-In addition, when group Guided Reading sessions commence, teachers have an opportunity to listen to individuals read, but comments are not noted in their reading diary.
+A reading diary will also be given to your child, where you are free to write comments regarding their reading.
+If your child reads individually to an adult at school, a comment maybe written in their diary.
+Also, during the week a group guided reading session is timetabled where your child has the opportunity to read out loud, but it is not recorded in their reading diary.
 Reading is the most important skill in life and once it is mastered the world opens up, so it is our aim, with your support, to encourage the love of getting totally immersed in a book!
-Also, one of our aims this year is to work on writing composition and using more ambitious vocabulary; reading a range of texts helps with composing more interesting writing – “good readers make good writers”.